pfafman/meteor-photo-up/README.md

 * showInfo - bool show image information

+* showClear - Show button to clear the image.

 * minDisplayWidth: minimum width for the display window

 * minDisplayHeight: minimum height for the display window